 There were numerous white chairs set out on the grounds of the Kremlin, so I relaxed in one for a little while.
 In the second photo below, I am looking at a book I bought earlier in the day from a sidewalk antiquarian book seller.
 It's a number theory book from 1888, and it is in pretty good shape!
 The cost was 1000 rubles, which is less than 20 dollars.

 The cover page of the book is below.
 It says "Higher Algebra, Part 2: Introductory Number Theory (publ. in St. Petersburg)".
 The author is Julian Sokhotskii, who was Polish but was educated and worked in St. Petersburg.
-In the tradition of Russians using different names of theorems compared to the West, Sokhotskii is credited with discovering the Casorati-Weierstrass theorem from complex analysis.
+I later read in the book Mathematics of the 19th century: Geometry, Analytic Function Theory that Sokhotskii was "the first genuinely original Russian researcher in the area of the theory of analytic functions of a complex variable" (page 229).
+In the tradition of Russians using different names of theorems compared to the West, they call the Casorati-Weierstrass theorem from complex analysis the Sokhotskii theorem or Sokhotskii-Weierstrass theorem since Sokhotskii discovered it independently of Casorati and in the same year, 1868.
+(Weierstrass published it later but may have known about it earlier.)
 I asked the woman selling me the book if there might be a problem taking such an old book out of the country, but she said (reasonably enough) that nobody cares about old math books.
 If the book were a work of art, there might be a problem exporting it.

 I'll show you a few scenes from inside the Kremlin buildings.